 Rift Valley Fever (RVF) has been present in East Africa and the Middle East at irregular intervals since the 1930s.
 It is transmitted to animals by infected mosquitos.
-Although humans are rarely infected direct, they can be infected by eating meat from diseased animals.
+Although humans are rarely directly infected, they can be infected if they come into immediate contact with diseased animals or eat their meat.

 The project seeks to locate the whereabouts of the pathogen (virus), identify risk areas promptly and if outbreaks occur to ensure that a programme of targeted and preventive inoculation is carried out by government agencies.